softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 To run the tests, you can click the play icon next to an individual test, or you can right click on a package or class and select `Run` or `Run Tests in …`

 In order for the tests to pass, you are required to override the `.equals()` and `.hashCode()` methods in your ChessMove implementation and your ChessPosition implementation.
 To do this automatically in IntelliJ, select Code > Generate... > equals() and hashCode().
 The default methods provided by IntelliJ should suffice.
 The `.equals()` and `.hashCode()` methods need to be more than merely a call to `super()`, and using 'Generate...' should do this correctly.
-Note, you must have already have finished implementing these classes before generating these methods.
+Note, you must have already have finished implementing these classes before IntelliJ will be able to generate these methods.

 NOTE: Debugging is often easier if you override the .toString() method in your ChessMove implementation (and possibly ChessPosition implementation).
 This is not required, but you may want to consider it.
 The default methods provided by IntelliJ are better than nothing, but you may wish to write your own .toString() method for easiest debugging.